 Information, like consciousness or even mathematics, is a function of the mind which exists outside the tangible or material.

 From an engineering perspective, information as an entity is identifiable by specific components.
 Those components include (1) signal or symbols, (2) code or language, (3) meaning, (4) purpose.

 DNA has all the components of information.
 Symbols: DNA uses amino acid “letters” as an alphabet.
-Code: DNA uses a vast language-like programming code, complete with spell-check enzymes and punctuation.
+Code: DNA uses a vast language-like programming code with spell-check enzymes and punctuation.
 Action: This programming code functions as The Universal Genetic Language that assembles all life forms.
 Purpose: Life displays purpose from the deepest oceans to the highest mountain tops.
 A purpose that persists outside the tangible, outside material naturalism.